-- keep progress against those objectives under review; and - identify to each other any problems in meeting those objectives as they emerge.
+• identify to each other any problems in meeting those outcomes as they emerge.

-Either the doctor or the clinical manager may propose an interim Job Plan review if it appears that the objectives may not be achieved for reasons outside the doctor's control.
+Either the doctor or the clinical manager may propose an interim Job Plan review if it appears that the outcomes may not be achieved for reasons outside the doctor's control.